infection/site/src/guide/command-line-options.md

 > It's possible to configure the base branch, see [`--git-diff-base`](/guide/command-line-options.html#git-diff-base) option

 > It's possible to mutate only touched **lines**, see  [`--git-diff-lines`](/guide/command-line-options.html#git-diff-lines) option

+<p class="tip">You can check the result of the filter applied by using `infection config:list-sources` and/or debug the
+git values used by using the infection git commands.
+They can be listed with `infection list git`.</p>

 ### `--git-diff-base`